 The following table is drawn from Bank of England data that gives the monthly average spot exchange rate of US \$ to UK£ Sterling.
-Sales revenues at the Omagh mine are designated in US Dollars and are converted to UK£, as operating, exploration and capital costs are designated in UK £ (Sterling).
+Sales revenues at the Omagh mine (when active) are designated in US Dollars and are converted to UK£, as operating, exploration and capital costs are designated in UK £ (Sterling).
 Thus a stronger US\$/weaker UK£ is to the Company's financial benefit.
-A trend to a stronger US\$ exhibited in the second half of 2014 continued into the first quarter of 2015 when the US\$ averaged \$ 1.51 compared to \$ 1.66 for the first quarter of 2014.
+A trend to a stronger US\$ exhibited in the second half of 2014 continued into the first quarter of 2015 but has now reversed with a marginal weakening of the US\$ during the second quarter.